 Plan members who joined the systems before July 27, 1976, are not required to make contributions.
 Those joining on or after July 27, 1976, and before January 1, 2010, with less than ten years of credited services are required to contribute 3% of their salary.
 Those joining on or after January 1, 2010 and before April 1, 2012, are required to contribute 3% of their salary to ERS or 3.5% of their salary to TRS throughout active membership.
 Those joining on or after April 1, 2012, are required to contribute between 3% and 6% dependent on their salary throughout active membership.
 Employers are required to contribute at an actuarially determined rate based on covered salaries paid.
 For the TRS, the employers' contribution rate is established annually by the New York State Teachers' Retirement Board for the TRS' fiscal year ended June 30th, and employer contributions are deducted from state aid in the subsequent months of September, October and November.
 For the ERS, the Comptroller annually certifies the actuarially determined rates expressly used in computing the employers' contributions for the ERS' fiscal year ended March 31st, and employer contributions are either paid by the prior December 15th less a 1% discount or by the prior February 1st.
-The District paid 100% of the required contributions as billed by the TRS and the ERS for the current year and each of the two preceding years.
+The District paid 100% of the required contributions as billed by the TRS and ERS for the current year.
+The District's contribution rate was 13.26% of covered payroll for the TRS' fiscal year ended June 30, 2016.
+The District's average contribution rate was 14.35% of covered payroll for the ERS' fiscal year ended March 31, 2017.

-The District's share of the required contributions, based on covered payroll paid for the District's year ended June 30th, for the current year and two preceding years was:
+The District's share of the required contributions, based on covered payroll for the District's year ended June 30, 2017 was \$743,093 for TRS and \$149,953 for ERS.